hazrulakmal/image-classification-KD/README.md

 1. you can fill up cli arguments using yaml file or python!
 2. models must met the image preprocessing requirements
+3. best practices for L.LightningModule __init__ method is to create the base model there rather than create it outside and pass it in.
+This is because the model is a part of the module and should be created in the module.